a-allard/open-smartwatch-gps/README.md

 ## Tools

 To view/modify the files from this repository install [KiCAD](https://kicad.org).
-You'll need version 6.0 or higher.
-NOTE: Once Version 7 arrives in January of 2023 this repository will likely bump to version 7 provided it is reasonably stable.
+You'll need version 7.0 or higher.

 All footprints